rivas-lab/ukbb-tools/17_annotation/20201025_exome_oqfe_2020/README.md

 - 2020/12/17: several updates
   - Fix chromosome names for sex chromosomes (chrX and chrY, instead of chr23 and chr24) - this caused errors in batch 878-900.
+    - In the input VCF files for VEP
+    - The liftOver input file (and the results) also had this issue - we convert it back to X and Y in the merge script.
   - Add ID column in the vep output (`tableize_vcf.py --include_id`)
   - Update the annotation for batches containing the sex chromosomes (batch 878-900), refresh all of the tsv files from batch 1-900, and merged them together.
 - 2020/11/8: fix an error in `7_combine.R` that resulted in VEP-related field to be `NA`.